Renormalization Group Analysis of Turbulent Hydrodynamics: Numerical Analysis

-We started our investigations by analyzing unphysical (toy-) systems with arbitrary constants and dimensionality of space, to learn more about the detection and features of different sorts of fixed points.
-A main question was how structures in coupling space can be recognized, if the dimensionality of the coupling space is high, and whether terms of higher order in the field expansion contribute as a correction.
+We started our investigations by analysing unphysical (toy-)systems with arbitrary constants and dimensionality of space, to learn more about the detection and features of different sorts of fixed points.
+A main question was how structures in coupling space can be recognised, if the dimensionality of the coupling space is high, and whether terms of higher order in the field expansion contribute as corrections.

-In a second step, we applied the algorithm to standard physical systems with known properties, as the scalar and the O(3)-symmetric field theory.
-The idea behind this was on the one hand to ensure that the algorithm works correctly and to see how closely we can reproduce analytic values for fixed point scalings; and on the other hand to approach turbulent hydrodynamics in a stepwise manner, interpreting it as a special case of the general $3$-vector-model.
+In a second step, we applied the algorithm to physical systems with known properties, such as the scalar and the O(3)-symmetric field theory, in order to check that the algorithm works correctly and to see how closely we can reproduce analytic values for fixed point scalings; and on the other hand to approach turbulent hydrodynamics in a stepwise manner, interpreting it as a special case of the general $3$-vector-model.